igneous-labs/const-sorted-lut/README.md

 - `isize`
 - `i128`

-The newtypes are all simple newtypes named `ConstCmp`.
+The key newtypes are all simple newtypes named `ConstCmp`.

 No features are enabled by default.

 ## Details

 - the sorting uses bubble-sort due to the restrictions on `const fn`s.
-This will result in long compile times for large LUTs that are not already sorted.
+This will result in long compile times for large LUTs that are not already sorted, but shorter times for LUTs that are already hand-sorted
 - because `as_mut_ptr()` is not `const` in stable yet, `ConstSortedLut::new()` uses the following UB: `unsafe { core::mem::MaybeUninit::uninit().assume_init() }` to achieve a struct-of-arrays layout

 ## Testing